CUQI-DTU/CUQIpy/docs/user/getting_started.rst

 Running the Tests (optional)
 ----------------------------

-To fully make sure that cuqipy runs as expected on your machine you can run the automatic tests.
+To fully make sure that CUQIpy runs as expected on your machine you can run the automatic tests.
 This requires `pytest` to be installed.
 You can install it using pip:

 .. code-block:: sh